yeasy/learning_pickleball/13_double_strategy_en.md

 ![Double Receive](_images/double-receive.png)

-At this time, two players of team B are in front of the net, and two players of team A are in the backcourt.
+At this moment, two players of team B are in front of the net, and two players of team A are in the backcourt.

 Assuming the ball goes to A2, A1 takes a step forward and prepares to net.
 A2 waits the ball to bounce, and chooses to drop the ball, and A2 follows the ball to go to the net at the same time.

 ![Double Drop](_images/double-drop.png)

-At this time, the players of team A and B are both in front of the net.
+Now, the players of team A and B are both in front of the net.

 Then the game enters the most critical near-net process, usually players use the Dink technique to mobilize the opponents.
 Assuming that A1 returns the ball too high, B1 gets the opportunity and takes the initiative to drive the ball.
 The two sides entered the fast volley phase.
 One party can return to the battle in front of the net again by taking the initiative to Dink.

 ![Double Dink](_images/double-dink.png)

-Assuming that the return quality by the team A is not good and the ball is pushed to the backcourt by the team B, at this time, the team A should try to go back to the net again by droping the ball.
+Assuming that the return quality by the team A is not good and the ball is pushed to the backcourt by the team B, at this time, the team A should try to go back to the net again by dropping the ball.
 The team B suppresses the team A players in the backcourt by giving long balls in succession.

 It can be seen that there are two important steps in the doubles process.